Dosage Form: tablet

 Administration of Trandolapril to patients with mild to moderate hypertension results in a reduction of supine, sitting and standing blood pressure to about the same extent without compensatory tachycardia.

 Symptomatic hypotension is infrequent, although it can occur in patients who are salt- and/or volume-depleted.
 (See WARNINGS.)
 Use of Trandolapril in combination with thiazide diuretics gives a blood pressure lowering effect greater than that seen with either agent alone, and the additional effect of Trandolapril is similar to the effect of monotherapy.

 Trandolapril tablets USP are indicated for the treatment of hypertension.
 They may be used alone or in combination with other antihypertensive medication such as hydrochlorothiazide.

 Trandolapril tablets are contraindicated in patients who are hypersensitive to this product, in patients with hereditary/idiopathic angioedema and in patients with a history of angioedema related to previous treatment with an ACE inhibitor.

 Anaphylactoid and Possibly Related Reactions

-Presumably because angiotensin converting enzyme inhibitors affect the metabolism of eicosanoids and polypeptides, including endogenous bradykinin, patients receiving ACE inhibitors, including Trandolapril tablets, may be subject to a variety of adverse reactions, some of them serious.
+Presumably because angiotensin converting enzyme inhibitors affect the metabolism of eicosanoids and polypeptides, including endogenous bradykinin, patients receiving ACE inhibitors, including Trandolapril, may be subject to a variety of adverse reactions, some of them serious.

-Do not co-administer aliskiren with Trandolapril tablets in patients with diabetes (see PRECAUTIONS, Drug Interactions).
+Do not co-administer aliskiren with Trandolapril in patients with diabetes (see PRECAUTIONS, Drug Interactions).